Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Strength & Resilience

-Bamboo bends in storms but never breaks — symbolizing graceful strength.
+Bamboo bends but never breaks — graceful strength.
 The vertical lines also create a slimming silhouette.

 Pink polka dot mizutama yukata Japanese garden